 In addition to getting enough sleep, exercising regularly, drinking plenty of water, managing stress, balancing hormones, and cleansing your face, the number one thing that you can do for healthy, radiant skin is to optimize your diet to feed your skin from the inside to show on the outside.
 You literally are what you eat.
-Our skin is the last organ that receives nutrients from the foods we eat, so "an apple a day" isn't going to cut it (but it's a start!).
+Our skin is the last organ that receives nutrients from the foods we eat, so "an apple a day" alone isn't going to cut it (but it's a start!).

 Let's chat about what foods to avoid and what foods help us thrive.
 Keep reading, because I have THREE Beauty Smoothies for you to try at the end of the article!